CrossLead/time-insights/README.md

 6. The filter dropdown, the list itself, and the calendar popup should be ant-design components.
     * All components are ant-design components

+7. Allow users to use a text input to filter the list
+    - Implemented with ant-design Input.Search component, currently users must click the looking glass icon to initiate search